Saalbach-Hinterglemm: Sports and recreation

 The town of Saalbach is primarily orientated towards tourism, and many of the inhabitants' jobs are either directly or indirectly dependent on this industry.

 Between 22 January and 3 February 1991, the FIS Alpine World Ski Championships took place in Saalbach-Hinterglemm.
-It has also been the venue for the British University Snowsports Championships (BUSC) and the British Royal Air Force Championships on several occasions with great success.
+It has also been the venue for the British University Snowsports Championships (BUSC) and the British Royal Air Force Championships on several occasions.

 Coat of arms

 The municipality's coat of arms is described as A red shield with two diagonally-crossed golden skis.
 They are accompanied by a silver snowflake above them and three silver balls resting on top of each other at the bottom.
 On top of all this is an undulating silver bar.

 Tourism

 Skiing

-Saalbach is one of Austria's premier ski resorts, offering a wide range of runs, extensive off piste, and an excellent snow record.
+Saalbach is one of Austria's premier ski resorts, offering a range of runs, extensive off piste, and a good snow record.
 Skiing can be found on both sides of the valley.
-The runs on the north side of the valley (south-facing side) tend to be preferred by visitors due to their sunny weather.
+The runs on the north side of the valley (south-facing side) tend to be preferred by visitors because of their sunny weather.
 The pistes on the south side of the valley (north-facing side) are normally in the shade, so have better snow cover, particularly in late season, as well as more trees.
-Much of the off piste skiing is found on the north side, where thigh-deep, untouched powder can be found only metres from many of the pistes.
+Much of the off-piste skiing is on the north side, where thigh-deep, untouched powder can be found only metres from many of the pistes.
 There is a small snowpark in Hinterglemm, but experienced snowboarders and skiers prefer to head to the snowpark in the adjacent valley in Leogang, which boasts superior kickers, as well as rails and jibs.
-Saalbach-Hinterglemm also features 6 and 8-man chairlifts with heated seats and retractable covers for use in bad weather.
+Saalbach-Hinterglemm also features 6- and 8-man chairlifts with heated seats and retractable covers for use in bad weather.